Accessibility statement for [South Humber – NELINCS]

-People and culture had been tested through both manual accessibility testing backed up with automatic testing to help ensure that accessibility standards are being met.
+South Humber has been tested through both manual accessibility testing backed up with automatic testing to help ensure that accessibility standards are being met.
 To ensure this both manual and automatic tests were made.
 Elements that were tested manually are contrast differences, keyboard navigation, hover and focus elements, alt text for images is assigned.
 Automated tools were then used to detect any further issues using:

 - Arc toolkit

 Through the combination of these tools and manual methods this helped ensure accessibility issues are resolved prior to this site going live.